Binding Financial Agreements

 - Unreasonable pressure from either party to coerce the other into signing the agreement.

-- Use of the agreement as a condition of the marriage continuing, shortly before the wedding is to occur.
+- Use of the agreement as a condition of the marriage or relationship continuing, or shortly before the wedding is to occur.

 Postnuptial Agreements

-A postnuptial agreement, commonly known as a postnup, is a binding financial agreement that is entered into by a couple after they are legally married.
+A postnuptial agreement, commonly known as a postnup, is a binding financial agreement that is entered into by a couple after they are legally married or enter into a de facto relationship.

 Financial Separation Agreements

-Financial separation agreements can be created through an informal “roundtable” between both parties and their solicitors, or more formal Family Mediation sessions, with the aim of settling property and asset issues without the expense, stress and uncertainty of having the courts decide.
+Financial separation agreements can be created through an informal roundtable between both parties and their solicitors, or more formal Family Mediation sessions, with the aim of settling property and asset issues.